So You’re Ready to Install Your Mosaic

 You may never have seen it coming, but you’re about to become a master mosaic installer.
 We’ve made it as easy as possible for you to do.
 Just follow our six simple steps and you’ll be enjoying your artwork in no time.

 Installing a mosaic is like installing standard ceramic tiles.
 Although there is no need for the mosaics to be installed by a professional, we would recommend this for large installations.
-For professional help, head to your local Home Depot or Lowe's store or check out the home improvement listings for professional tile installers on houzz.
+For professional help, head to your local Home Depot or Lowe's store or check out the home improvement listings for professional tile installers on houzz or TaskRabbit.
 However, if you decide to have fun and do it yourself, watch this easy to follow video from Today's Homeowner with Danny Lipford.

 If the mosaic is intended to go on a surface subjected to a lot of water, consider mounting a sheet of cement-based tile backer board to the wall first and install the mosaic on the backer board.
 Avoid plywood as a backer unless you can seal the edges and bottom.

 For large and complex mosaic installations, the mosaic art piece must be split into 2 or more sections.

 - A notched trowel

 You are 6 simple steps away to completely transforming your space:

 Step 1.
 Gently open your package and unravel your mosaic.
 The mosaic is mounted on a fiber mesh backing and wrapped with a protective film from the reverse.
 Gently remove the protective film without damaging the mesh and remove any excess glue.
 Should individual stones have become loose during shipment, glue them back using a solvent-based adhesive.